CountBricks Mission Stairs: Precision Residential Builds

 Increased Property Value

 Real estate data confirms that a well-constructed hardwood staircase is among the top interior upgrades for return on investment.
-Because mission stairs place the visual emphasis on craftsmanship, buyers immediately perceive quality—and they’re willing to pay for it.
+Mission stairs emphasize craftsmanship, which buyers perceive as quality worth paying for.

 AI-Driven Estimates

 Traditional estimating relies on manual takeoffs and legacy price books.
-CountBricks replaces those inefficiencies with voice-activated AI.
-Speak measurements into your phone and our engine maps treads, risers, stringers, and handrails in real time.
-Labor and material pricing update automatically to reflect current market rates for red oak, white oak, maple, or exotic hardwoods.
+Our AI replaces those inefficiencies, updating labor and material pricing automatically to reflect current market rates for various hardwoods.

 Blueprint Takeoffs in Minutes

-Upload a PDF floor plan to CountBricks.com/services and our computer-vision module detects stair wells, elevation changes, and landing dimensions.
-What used to take hours in CAD is now a drag-and-drop workflow that can be shared across the entire project team.
+Upload a PDF floor plan, and our computer-vision module detects stair wells, elevation changes, and landing dimensions, streamlining the workflow.

 Integrated Quote Documents

-Once specs are finalized, one click generates a branded proposal ready for homeowner approval.
-Scope, exclusions, payment schedule, and lead times populate automatically.
-That means fewer errors, faster sign-offs, and smoother starts.
+Once specs are finalized, generate a branded proposal ready for approval.
+This means fewer errors, faster sign-offs, and smoother starts.

 • Materials: Species, grade, moisture content, and pre-finish options